 Face to face with the elephant in Siam Niramit

-I would like take this opportunity once again to thank The Royal Thai Consulate-General for the invitation.
+I would like take this opportunity to express my thanks to The Royal Thai Consulate-General for the invitation.